Overview of Documentation for Medicare Outpatient Therapy Services

 skill of an SLP and should include additional information that may be needed by the reviewer.

 When in doubt, contact the Medicare contractor and request that they provide education models or in-service staff training on documentation.
 You should consider coordinating this with your state speech-language-hearing association to make the invitation more attractive to the contractor and provide access to more of your colleagues.

 The Centers for Medicare and Medicaid Services (CMS) states that therapy services shall be payable when the medical record and the information on the claim form consistently and accurately report covered therapy services.
-Documentation should also include objective measures of the patient's improvement as a means to justify therapy services above the cap.
+Documentation should also include objective measures of the patient's improvement as a means to justify therapy services above the targeted medical review threshold.
 It is imperative that SLPs ensure that documentation is legible, relevant, and sufficient to justify the services billed.

 Documentation must comply with all legal/regulatory requirements applicable to Medicare claims.
 CMS outlines its minimal documentation requirement in the

 Medicare Benefit Policy Manual Publication, 100-02, Chapter 15, Section 220.3 [PDF].
 A task force of local Medicare Administrative Contractors (MACs) also developed a guide to educate providers on